 With the support of our Director of Indigenous Resources and Cultural Advisors, staff and students have the opportunity to learn many teachings throughout the year.
 Our Cultural Advisor visits our classrooms at Columbus Academy, Phoenix Academy and Thomas More Academy once a month to provide teaching and learning opportunities.
-For our youngest students, at Bright Bank Academy, two Cultural Advisors visit once per week.
+For our youngest students, at Bright Bank Academy, our Cultural Advisor visits once per week.

 Each year events are planned to recognize and understand the significance of Orange Shirt Day, Missing and Murdered Indigenous Woman and Girls as well as a celebration of National Indigenous Day which we recognize with cultural events throughout the week.
 Throughout the year, we are fortunate to be part of cultural ceremonies.
-At Bright Bank Academy, we raised three Tipis and were able to have a sweat lodge ceremony.

-Rites of Passage ceremonies were held this year.
-For the 2022-2023 school year, we added Cree language buttons to all our schools to help students learn new words in Cree.
+At Bright Bank Academy, we raised three Tipis and several blanket ceremonies.
+Rites of Passage ceremonies were held again this year.
+For the 2023-2024 school year, we continued to expand our Cree language vocabulary through buttons in all our schools to help students learn new words in Cree.
 This has been fun for students and staff to learn new words together.
 We continue to add Indigenous Art, Cree language signs and resources in our schools as we recognize the importance of our students seeing their culture reflected in their environment.